-Virginia native and second-year Violin Fellow at the New World Symphony, Brendon Elliott received his bachelor’s degree from The Curtis Institute of Music, studying with Pamela Frank and the late Joseph Silverstein.
-He completed his master’s degree at The Juilliard School under Sylvia Rosenberg and Ronald Copes.
+Virginia native Brendon Elliott received his bachelor’s degree from The Curtis Institute of Music, studying with Pamela Frank and the late Joseph Silverstein.
+He completed his master’s degree at The Juilliard School under Sylvia Rosenberg and Ronald Copes, leading to a three-year fellowship with the New World Symphony in Miami Beach.
 He began playing under his mother’s tutelage at the age of three and made his solo debut when he was ten years old, performing a concerto with the Hampton University Orchestra.
 Since then, he has soloed with several professional and community orchestras.

 Brendon Elliott’s summer studies have included two years at the Aspen Music Festival and the Heifitz International Music Festival, the Eastern Music Festival, Sarasota Music Festival, the Chautauqua Music Festival and the Tanglewood Music Festival.